apache/accumulo-examples/README.md

         cp examples.conf.template examples.conf
         nano examples.conf

+5. The examples have some custom iterators that need to be executed by Accumulo tablet servers.
+   Make them available by copying the accumulo-examples.jar to Accumulo's `lib/ext` directory.

+        cp target/accumulo-examples-X.Y.Z.jar /path/accumulo/lib/ext/

-5. Each Accumulo example has its own documentation and instructions for running the example which are linked to below.
+6. Each Accumulo example has its own documentation and instructions for running the example which are linked to below.

 When running the examples, remember the tips below: